RivaD2/personal/Udemy-react-testing/react-testing.md

   - I getByRole() and pass the string as the first arg that represents the role, and the second argument is the options
 - I find the element by role to make sure app is accessible
 - To test color, I need to see what options are in `jest-dom`.
 On github repo for `jest-dom` all custom matchers are listed
+- I have to test whether button starts as enabled and that checkbox starts out as unchecked
+  - I know how to find the button, using the global screen object
+  - That has a method  `getByRole()`
+  - I know that the button has a role of 'button' and a name of 'Change to blue'
+  - To check if it is enabled, I have to reference `jest-dom` and look at what options I have for matchers. `toBeEnabled()` is found.
+  - For the checkbox, I first have to find it, using `getByRole()`
+  - The role for checkbox would be found on W3.org.
+The role here is `checkbox`
+  - I expect that it starts out as unchecked, so I can go back to `jest-dom` and I find the matcher `toBeChecked()`.
+I throw a `.not` in there to negate the assertion.

 ```
 test('button has correct initial color', () => {